bridgecrewio/terraform-provider-bridgecrew/docs/resources/complex_policy.md

 ---
 layout: "bridgecrew"
-page_title: "Bridgecrew: resource_simple_policy"
+page_title: "Bridgecrew: resource_complex_policy"
-sidebar_current: "docs-bridgecrew-resource_simple_policy"
+sidebar_current: "docs-bridgecrew-resource_complex_policy"

 description: |-
-Create a new custom 'simple' security policy for the Bridgecrew Platform
+Create a new custom 'complex' security policy for the Bridgecrew Platform
 ---

-# bridgecrew_simple_policy
+# bridgecrew_complex_policy

-Use this resource to create new "simple" custom policies for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
+Use this resource to create new "complex" custom policies for the Bridgecrew platform <https://www.bridgecrew.cloud/incidents>.
 For more details on this API see their online API documentation <https://docs.bridgecrew.io/reference/savepolicy>.